 Public records requests have become more difficult to manage as the number of people requesting access increases.
-In September of 2015, the City of Deer Park, Texas, turned to MCCi and its JustFOIA solution to streamline and better manage their public records requests process.
+In September of 2015, the City of Deer Park, Texas, turned to JustFOIA to streamline and better manage their public records requests process.

 Deer Park, with a population of 33,000, receives only about 15 to 20 records requests a month, but it was important for them to find a better solution for handling public record requests.